 The moment you spot inaccuracies, you should file a grievance.
 But you can’t pick up the phone, call the creditor, and demand they fix the issue.
 (Well, you can but chances are you won’t have much luck using that approach).

 There are specific guidelines you must follow for coverage under the FCBA.
-Otherwise, the credit card issuer is not obligated to investigate and resolve your dispute.
+Otherwise, the credit card issuer is not obligated to investigate and resolve the dispute.

 2. Disputes are to be submitted in writing.